 If you already understand the concept behind matched betting and you’re used to placing matched bets on football or other events, you’re pretty much sorted.

-If you’re not so sure what matched betting is and how it works you can find out more in our in depth article.
+If you’re not sure what matched betting is and how it works you can find out more in our in-depth article.

 - First and foremost you need to find a horse racing offer or promotion.